10 great ways to celebrate the Fourth of July

 The Fourth of July is a big holiday for attending powwows.

-In the Chicago suburb of Naperville, Ribfest include big-name headliners in Knoch Park, where there will also be magic shows, kids' games, food and fireworks.
+In the Chicago suburb of Naperville, the Stray Cats with Melissa Etheridge will play July 4 at Ribfest in Knoch Park, where there will also be magic shows, kids' games, food and fireworks.
 It's July 4-7.

 Gershwin in Chicago